What Is Damask? A Guide to This Traditional Material

 (Shop this image: wood decorative trays, abstract bath towels, reed diffusers & sticks, lidded woven baskets, and wicker laundry baskets)

-Wallpaper: The damask pattern works well on a large scale which is why wallpaper featuring the damask prink makes for a stunning focal point.
-It imbues a rich and opulent atmosphere wherever it is placed.
+- Wallpaper: The damask pattern works well on a large scale, which is why wallpaper featuring this print makes a stunning focal point.
+It creates a rich and opulent atmosphere wherever it is placed.